tgvaughan/remaster/README.md

 ReMASTER
 ========

-This directory contains the source code for ReMASTER, is a complete rewrite of the [MASTER](https://tgvaughan.github.io/MASTER) phylogenetic tree simulation package for [BEAST 2](https://beast2.org).
+This directory contains the source code for ReMASTER, a complete rewrite of the [MASTER](https://tgvaughan.github.io/MASTER) phylogenetic tree simulation package for [BEAST 2](https://beast2.org).